jxxcarlson/elm-blackbox/README.md

 ## Linking

-To link to the global command  `elm-bb`, edit `PATH_TO` in the `link` script of `package.json`, then run `npm link`.
+To link to the global command  `elm-bb`, edit `PATH_TO` in the `link` script of `package.json`, then say `npm run link`.
 Or just paste the link command into the terminal.

 ## Note on help